'Tragic and senseless' late-night gunfire in Minneapolis kills 1, wounds 11

 The shooting was one of several across the city since Saturday afternoon, continuing a rash of gun violence since the unrest over the police killing of Floyd, with more than 90 people shot in Minneapolis since May 26.

+Yet another fatal shooting took place Sunday night in Minneapolis.
+Officers found a 17-year-old boy suffering from a gunshot wound in the 3000 block of N. Knox Avenue.
+He was taken to a hospital, where he was pronounced dead.
+His death marked the city’s 25th homicide of the year.

-Criminologists have noted similar patterns in other cities — most recently Baltimore, which saw violent crime rise in the wake of a police killing — offering a variety of possible explanations, from eroded police legitimacy to officers pulling back on their duties because of the intense public backlash.
+Criminologists have noted similar patterns in other cities — most recently Baltimore, which saw violent crime rise in the wake of a police killing — offering a variety of possible explanations, from eroded confidence in police to officers pulling back on their duties because of the intense public backlash.

-After a homicide last week, Elder scoffed at the suggestion that officers were showing less initiative.

-He said the surge in shootings coincided with the start of the crime-heavy summer months.
+He said the surge in shootings coincided with the start of summer.

-Sunday's mass shooting was one of the most violent in recent city history.
-Earlier this month, seven people were shot, one fatally, when a brawl in a north Minneapolis bar spilled outside and then escalated into gunfire.
+Sunday’s mass shooting was one of the most violent in recent city history.
+Earlier this month, seven people were shot, one fatally, when a brawl in a north Minneapolis bar escalated into gunfire.

-In 2014, nine people were shot inside the since-shuttered 400 Soundbar nightclub downtown.
-One of the victims, a 27-year-old man, later died.
-Two years later, seven people were injured and one was killed when someone sprayed gunfire on a North Side block where a gang vigil was taking place.

 In the city’s deadliest mass shooting, a gunman burst into Accent Signage Systems in 2012 and fatally shot six people before turning the gun on himself.